jonathanong/style-guide/javascript-performance.md

 However, this is the lesser of other evils, such as `.bind()`.

+### Move try/catches to separate, small functions

+You should be writing small functions anyways, but if there are any try/catches in a function, try to move it out into a separate function.

 ### Always `yield* generator`

 Never `yield generator` or `yield generatorfunction`.